 The principal components analysis for elicited arousal response resulted in two rotated components which accounted for 30% and 25% of the total variance respectively.
 All of the gestures that load highly on the first component could be qualitatively described as slow gestures, and all of the gestures that load highly on the second component can be described as fast gestures.
 The three 'Point' gestures at 50%, 75%, and 100% speed had high loadings on the second component.
 This leads us to believe that the first factor of arousal is 'melancholy' and the second 'aggressive' or 'high velocity' motions.

 The principal components analysis for the perceived valence responses resulted in five rotated components which accounted for 15%, 13%, 13%, 12%, and 12% respectively.
-Unfortunately the results are perhaps to muddled to interpret, with only half of the gestures having a high factor loading.
+Unfortunately, the results are perhaps to muddled to interpret, with only half of the gestures having a high factor loading.

 The principal components analysis for the perceived arousal responses resulted in four rotated components which accounted for 17%, 15%, 12%, and 11% of the total variation respectively.
 The first rotated component, RC1, shows high factor loading for the three high speed 'Point' gestures, which strongly suggests that RC1 is related to high speed.
 RC2 shows a high loading on 'Bored', 'Desolation', 'Taunt', and 'Wave'.
 These gestures are all low speed gestures which suggests RC2 is related to low speed.
 RC3 shows high factor loadings for 'Cautious' and 'natural motion Look Around' both of which have sudden jerky movements, suggesting RC3 is related to smoothness.
 RC4 shows high loading for 'Curiosity natural motion', 'Dance natural motion', and 'Present'.
 These three gestures all have a large scale or TSR, which suggests RC4 is related to gesture size.

+Responses by Demographics

+If there are any differences in responses due to subjects’ demographic groups, this could provide valuable insight into how a socially embedded robot may want to change its gestures when interacting with person(s) from those demographic groups.
+As an example, if Male subjects have higher elicited excitement responses due to certain kinematic features such as speed or smoothness of motion and the desired goal of an instance of human-robot interaction is to calm the subject, the designer of that robot may want to reduce the speed of the gestures the robot uses.

+To determine whether or not there was a significant difference in the responses given we first determined whether the variance was similar for responses by females and males.
+A T-test was then conducted for each gesture to determine whether or not the samples came from the same underlying population, that is whether or not males and females had different responses.
+As can be seen in figure 14, only certain gestures are likely drawn from different populations.